Mixed Diffusion for 3D Indoor Scene Synthesis: Experimental Evaluation

 \subsection{Floor Plan Conditioned 3D Scene Synthesis with Object Constraints}

 Recall from Sec.~\ref{sec:condition_on_obj} that we can re-use the same \algorithm models for problems involving partial object constraints through a corruption-and-masking strategy.
 This approach forces the relevant object attributes to follow the reverse of a pre-computed corruption process in the denoising step, without the need of task-specific retraining.
+Although it is also feasible to directly mask out relevant features by known inputs in each denoising step as proposed in~\cite{Lin24iclr-insturctScene}, this approach creates out-of-distribution latent variables in the intermediate denoising step and is therefore less principled.
+We show comparison between the two masking approaches and additional applications in Appendix.